rosmo-robot/rosmo-robot.github.io/index.md

 ## BOM
-~$62 for base 4wd can be reduced, by using existing powerbank for example.
+~$46 for 2wd, ~$62 for 4wd base can be reduced, by using existing powerbank for example.

 | Components latest v0.7 version              | Description                               | Quantity |
 | ------------------------- | ----------------------------------------- | -------- |